The 4% Rule Is Dead: Here's What to Do Instead

 A Practical Hybrid Approach

 Many retirees benefit from combining strategies.
-A common approach: use guardrails as your base framework, layer in VPW-style age-based adjustments as you get older, and use a tool like RetireFree to optimize which accounts to pull from each year for tax efficiency.
+A common approach: use guardrails as your base framework, layer in VPW-style age-based adjustments as you get older, and use a transparent scenario tool like RetireFree to compare how delaying Social Security or absorbing a market stress changes your safe-spending estimate.

 For example, in a year when markets are up 20%, a pure guardrails approach might keep your spending flat.
-But an AI-dynamic layer might recommend pulling extra from your traditional IRA to do a partial Roth conversion while your income is in a lower bracket — creating tax-free growth that benefits you for decades.
+A discussion with a tax professional can help you decide whether to use that headroom to do a partial Roth conversion while your income is in a lower bracket — RetireFree does not currently model the tax effects of Roth conversions.

 The Bottom Line